Leopoldo Luque

-Leopoldo Jacinto Luque ([leoˈpoldo xaˈsinto ˈluke]; (3 May 1949 – 15 February 2021) was an Argentine footballer who played as a striker.
+Leopoldo Jacinto Luque ([leoˈpoldo xaˈsinto ˈluke]; (3 May 1949 – 15 February 2021) was an Argentine professional footballer who played as a striker.

 Club career

 In a career spanning from 1972 to 1984 he played for Unión de Santa Fe, Rosario Central, River Plate, Racing Club de Avellaneda and Chacarita Juniors.

 On 22 February 1976, Luque scored all five goals in a game in which his team, River Plate, defeated San Lorenzo de Almagro 5–1.

 International career

 With Argentina he was 1978 World Champion, scoring four goals in the tournament, including a spectacular long distance volley against France during the first round.
-During that tournament, his brother died in a traffic accident on the day that Argentina played Italy.
+During that tournament, his younger brother Oscar died in a traffic accident on the day that Argentina played against France.
 He also seriously injured his left elbow in the match against France, the second game of that championship, forcing him to miss two matches.
 He was back for the last three matches of the tournament, including the final against the Netherlands.